AnthonyByansi/AnthonyByansi/README.md

 - 👀 I’m interested in python framworks
 - 🌱 A passionate **UX designer**
 -  🌱 web developer and web3 enthusiastic
-- 💞️ I’m looking to collaborate on python, software and web development
+- 💞️ I have a toxic relationship with vscode
 - 📫 How to reach me on [linkedIn](https://www.linkedin.com/in/byansi-anthony-7a027222a) ✅
 - 📫 Reach out to me on [Twitter](https://twitter.com/byansi_anthony) ✅